 - You can become run-down and have dangerously low levels of essential minerals in the body.
 If you or someone you know makes themselves sick then, get your bloods checked regularly especially your potassium levels.

-- There is an increased risk of heart problems or stomach or bowel problems.
-In extreme cases, bulimia can cause death due to heart failure.
+- There is an increased risk of heart problems or stomach or bowel problems

-A particular type of psychological intervention known as Cognitive Behavioural Therapy is often used in order to help the individual change his/her faulty way of thinking.
+A particular type of psychological intervention known as Cognitive Behavioural Therapy is often used in order to help the individual change their way of thinking.

 Remember, people can and do recover from eating disorders.
 You don't need to go through it alone, there is support out there.